JuztFlow/v4s-force-darkmode/README.md

 ## How-To

-Follow these two simple steps:
+Follow these three simple steps:

 1. Install the [tampermonkey browser extension](https://www.tampermonkey.net/?locale=en) in order to be able to run userscripts on page load.